A Quick Recap: the Rovema Brown Bag Blog Series

 If you have more specific questions or want to talk through bag styles for a specific product or project, hit us up here!

-What types of products would a 3 or 4 side seal be good for?
+What types of products would a 3 side seal and 4 side seal bag be good for?

 For the reasons we explored above, many industries utilize the sachet style bag for their products.
-We’ve helped customers run sachet style bags on their VFFS machines to package the following, among other, products:
+Companies using a ROVEMA VFFS machine as their 3 side seal pouch making machine to package the following, among other, products:

 - Snacking and Bakery Items